 Managing CF requires regular appointments with the specialised CF team at PCH.
 At first, appointments will be frequent, but as you gain confidence in your child’s CF care, and you both settle into a good routine, the frequency of appointments will ease.

 Routine reviews are conducted three monthly, and you will also attend an annual review each year, however, if your child is unwell, you may need to be seen more often.
-The CF team have put together this Monitoring Children with CF factsheet which details the routine and annual reviews that families can expect.
+The PCH CF team have put together this Monitoring Children with CF factsheet which details the routine and annual reviews that families can expect.

 You can contact the CF clinical team with any questions or health changes.